 - 1.0 Introduction

 - 1.1 Plan Context & Structure

 - 1.2 Navan Town Boundary Alteration Order 2009

-- 1.3 Planning & Development Act 2000
+- 1.3

-- 1.4 Navan Development Plan 2009-2015
+- Planning & Development Act 2000 Navan Development Plan 2009-2015 1.4

 - 1.5 Policy Context

-- 1.6 Strategic Environmental Assessment
+- Strategic Environmental Assessment 1.6

-- 1.7 Appropriate Assessment
+- Appropriate Assessment 1.7

-- 1.8 Sustainable Development
+- Sustainable Development 1.8

 - 1.9 Pre-Draft Consultation

-Under the Planning and Development Acts 2000-2014 each Planning Authority is obliged to make a Development Plan every six years.
-The Navan Development Plan was adopted by Meath County Council and Navan Town Council on the 2nd and 3rd of November, 2009 respectively.
+Under the Planning and Development Act 2000 each Planning Authority is obliged to make a Development Plan every six years.
+The Navan Development Plan was adopted by Meath County Council and Navan Town Council on the 2nd and 3rd of November, 2009 respectively, and remains in force until 1st 2nd November, 2015, unless superseded by a new Development Plan for Navan before this date.
 Development Plans comprise of a written statement and attendant maps that provide a graphic representation of the objectives contained in the Plan.
 All Development Plans must have regard to national, regional and ministerial policy.
 The aim of this Plan is to establish a framework for the planned, co-ordinated and sustainable development of Navan and for the conservation and enhancement of its natural and built environment over the Plan period and beyond.
 This chapter outlines the statutory and policy context for the preparation of the Navan Development Plan 2009-2015.

-This Development Plan has been prepared in accordance with the requirements of the Planning and Development Acts 2000-2014.
-Section 10 (2) of the Planning and Development Acts 2000-2014 outlines the objectives which a Development Plan shall include:
+This Development Plan has been prepared in accordance with the requirements of the Planning and Development Acts 2000 to 2007.
+Section 10 (2) of the Planning and Development Act 2000 as amended by the Water Services Act 2007 outlines the objectives which a Development Plan shall include:

-- the zoning of land for the use solely or primarily of particular areas for particular purposes (whether residential, commercial, industrial, agricultural, recreational, as open space or otherwise, or a mixture of those uses), where and to such extent as the proper planning and sustainable development of the area, in the opinion of the planning authority, requires the uses to be indicated; - the provision or facilitation of the provision of infrastructure including- - (i) transport, energy and communication facilities, - (ii) water supplies and waste water services (regard having been had to the water services strategic plan for the area made in accordance with the Water Services Act 2007), - (iii) waste recovery and disposal facilities (regard having been had to the waste management plan for the area made in accordance with the Waste Management Act 1996), and - (iv) any ancillary facilities or services; - the conservation and protection of the environment including, in particular, the archaeological and natural heritage and the conservation and protection of European sites and any other sites which may be prescribed for the purposes of this paragraph; - the integration of the planning and sustainable development of the area with the social, community and cultural requirements of the area and its population; - the preservation of the character of the landscape where, and to the extent that, in the opinion of the planning authority, the proper planning and sustainable development of the area requires it, including the preservation of views and prospects and the amenities of places and features of natural beauty or interest; - the protection of structures, or parts of structures, which are of special architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest; - the preservation of the character of architectural conservation areas; - the development and renewal of areas in need of regeneration; - the provision of accommodation for travellers, and the use of particular areas for that purpose; - the preservation, improvement and extension of amenities and recreational amenities;
+- the zoning of land for the use solely or primarily of particular areas for particular purposes (whether residential, commercial, industrial, agricultural, recreational, as open space or otherwise, or a mixture of those uses), where and to such extent as the proper planning and sustainable development of the area, in the opinion of the planning authority, requires the uses to be indicated; - the provision or facilitation of the provision of infrastructure including- - (i) transport, energy and communication facilities, - (ii) water supplies and waste water services (regard having been had to the water services strategic plan for the area made in accordance with the Water Services Act 2007), - (iii) waste recovery and disposal facilities (regard having been had to the waste management plan for the area made in accordance with the Waste Management Act 1996), and (iv) any ancillary facilities or services; - the conservation and protection of the environment including, in particular, the archaeological and natural heritage and the conservation and protection of European sites and any other sites which may be prescribed for the purposes of this paragraph; - the integration of the planning and sustainable development of the area with the social, community and cultural requirements of the area and its population; - the preservation of the character of the landscape where, and to the extent that, in the opinion of the planning authority, the proper planning and sustainable development of the area requires it, including the preservation of views and prospects and the amenities of places and features of natural beauty or interest; - the protection of structures, or parts of structures, which are of special architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest; - the preservation of the character of architectural conservation areas; - the development and renewal of areas in need of regeneration; - the provision of accommodation for travellers, and the use of particular areas for that purpose; - the preservation, improvement and extension of amenities and recreational amenities;